 The Utah Board of Higher Education has launched the search for Utah Valley University's next president.
 Additional announcements, timeline details, and updates will be posted on this website throughout the process.

 We greatly value your feedback.
-Please share your suggestions, comments, or nominations with the Utah Board of Higher Education at [email protected] or submit anonymous feedback: ushe.edu/uvu-presidential-search-feedback
+Please share your suggestions, comments, or nominations with the Search Committee and Utah Board of Higher Education at [email protected] or submit anonymous feedback: ushe.edu/uvu-presidential-search-feedback

 Shauna K. Smith is Managing Director and Co-Founder of Savory Fund, a private equity firm focused on investing in and scaling emerging restaurant brands.
 In her role, Shauna leads Portfolio Management and Value Creation, partnering closely with leadership teams to drive revenue growth, operating discipline, strategic transformation, and scalable infrastructure across the Savory portfolio.
 Shauna is an accomplished executive leader with 18+ years of experience building and growing Food & Beverage businesses.
 Since 2008, she has helped develop, acquire, and operate 530+ restaurants across a dozen states, generating more than $3 billion in aggregate sales and creating tens of thousands of jobs throughout her career.
 Shauna lives in Alpine, Utah, with her husband of 27 years, Andrew K. Smith, and their two sons and daughter-in-law.